danielhantunes/JiraFlowEval/README.md

 ## Architecture & data flow

-**Flow:** Excel (repo URLs) → clone each repo into `temp_repos/` → run pipeline in Docker (`python:3.12-slim`) → run deterministic checks on repo files → compute dimension scores and final score (average of columns) → optionally call LLM for narrative report → write result row to output Excel.
+**Flow:** Excel (repo URLs) → clone each repo into `temp_repos/` → run pipeline in Docker (`python:3.12-slim`) → run deterministic checks on repo files → compute dimension scores and final score (average of columns) → call LLM for narrative evaluation report when `OPENAI_API_KEY` is set, otherwise build deterministic compact report → write result row to output Excel.
 One row per repo; failures (clone or pipeline) still produce a row with zero scores and an error summary.

 ---